Greek-style Stuffed Leg of Lamb

-Lay the boned leg of lamb flat on a work surface covered with parchment or waxed paper, herb side down.
+Lay leg of lamb flat on a work surface covered with parchment or waxed paper, herb side down.
 Pound briefly to flatten.

-Combine the bread crumbs, parsley, feta, tapenade, rosemary, olive oil and lemon juice in a bowl.
+Combine breadcrumbs, parsley, feta, tapenade, rosemary, olive oil and lemon juice in a bowl.
 Blend well to make a coarse stuffing.

 Place rolled lamb seam-side down in a roasting pan.
-Roast 1 hour, 20 minutes for medium rare or until it reaches 140º F. For medium or well done, cook until meat is 170º F. Remove from the oven, tent with foil and allow to rest 20 minutes before slicing.
+Roast for 1 hour and 20 minutes for medium-rare or until it reaches 140º F. For medium or well-done, cook until meat is 170º F. Remove from the oven, tent with foil and allow to rest 20 minutes before slicing.

 Recipe by, PCC Staff